Born2Code-2017/CliCk/README.md

 ## Forgot Password

 If the user loses his password, he can click "Forgot your password?", then insert his email and finally click "Send".
 An email is sent to your email address that contains the lost password.

+## Live Demo

+You can find it here up and running 24/7: http://loller79.github.io